Russian destroyer Admiral Panteleyev: History

 In March 2022, the destroyer, accompanied by the tanker Izhora, was reported on exercises in the East China Sea.

 Between 3 and 10 June 2022, Admiral Panteleyev, along with corvettes Gromkiy, Sovershennyy, Aldar Tsydenzhapov and intelligence ship Marshal Krylov, took part in naval exercises in the Pacific Ocean.
 More than 40 warships and support vessels, as well as around 20 aircraft, were involved in the exercises.

 On 25 November 2022, she was at sea conducting anti-submarine exercises along with a diesel-electric submarine.

 2023

 On 27 October 2023, Admiral Panteleyev and Admiral Tributs departed Indonesia after a friendly visit.
 In November, it also took part in Indra Navy exercise with Indian Navy.

 2024

 In late 2024, the destroyer was reported participating in joint exercises with the Chinese Navy.

+2026

+The destroyer was reported active in the Sea of Japan as of mid-2026.